iretes/blind-object-recognition-soft-grippers/README.md

 ---

-This project was developed for the “Robotics" course at the University of Pisa (a.y.
+This project was developed for the "Robotics" course at the University of Pisa (a.y.
 2024/2025).